 Donal Boyd, the Wandering artist in Þórsmörk, continues his assignment for the Volcano Huts, capturing the spirit of the land, its wildlife and the travellers that venture through.
 Here is his photo essay of what travellers consider essential items to bring along for the trek across the Laugavegur trail.
 If you like salami, you don't want to miss this advice!

 Two of the most spectacular treks in Iceland begin and end in Þórsmörk - the Laugavegur & Fimmvörðuháls.
 Hikers utilize the Volcano Huts as a hub for information on weather, trail conditions, and general advice on planning hikes within the greater region.
-The Huts serves as an invaluable stop on the route between Landmannalaugar and Skógar and for many travelers the warmth and social atmosphere of the Huts is a saving grace when they’re finishing a trek or just starting out.
+The Huts serve as an invaluable stop on the route between Landmannalaugar and Skógar and for many travelers the warmth and social atmosphere of the Huts is a saving grace when they’re finishing a trek or just starting out.

 Recently I sat down with a few groups of hikers that completed either one of the two hikes to gain a bit of insight on what they thought were the most invaluable items for their trek.
 The resulting conversations are outlined via a photo-essay.